hydraulic-software/conveyor/guidebook/docs/keys-and-certificates.md

     * Upload the `apple.csr` file that was created next to your `defaults.conf` file when you created your root key above.
     * You'll get a `.cer` file back immediately.
 There is no review or approval process because the verification is linked to your credit card details.
 * If distributing to Windows:
     * Pick a certificate authority that sells Authenticode certificates.
-[DigiCert](https://www.digicert.com) is a good choice.
+[DigiCert](https://www.digicert.com/dc/code-signing/microsoft-authenticode.htm) is a good choice.
+Please refer to [this FAQ section](faq/signing-and-certificates.md#5-whats-the-difference-between-a-normal-and-ev-certificate) for more information on the difference between normal and EV certificates.
     * Upload the `windows.csr` file that was created next to your `defaults.conf` when you created a root key above.
 You will need to verify your identity with the CA.
     * They will give you back a certificate in a format of your choice.
 Conveyor understands several but PEM works well.